prantik-paul-99/prantik-paul-99.github.io/README.md

 ## Work Experience
 #### I have been serving as a lecturer in [Department of Computer Science and Engineering, BRAC University](https://cse.sds.bracu.ac.bd/) since *June 2023*.
-Being a teacher and shaping young mind has been one of my lifelong dreams.
+Being a teacher and shaping young minds has been one of my lifelong dreams.
 I am very fortunate to be able to serve the community through teaching.
 Check out my [faculty profile](https://cse.sds.bracu.ac.bd/faculty_profile/129/prantik_paul)!

 ---